 Special Collections Reading Room

 Special collections materials are not accessible outside of Reading Room hours!

 - Materials must be handled using gloves, which are provided;

 - Patrons may access special collections materials one item at a time;

-- No pens, post its or highlighters are allowed in the reading room.
-Pencils are allowed for writing.
-Laptops are allowed;
+- No pens, post its or highlighters are allowed in the Reading Room.
+Pencils are allowed for writing;

-- Special collections materials must be used in Reading Room;
+- Special collections materials must be used in the Reading Room;

 - Do not reshelve special collections materials.
 Please return all materials to the Reading Room service desk;